saurabhshcs/bootifyjpajwt/README.md

 # Spring-Boot JWT token authentication
-> This is an example of JWT token based REST API authentication using Spring-Boot and JPA
+> This is an example of JWT token based REST API authentication using Spring-Boot and JPA.
+> It will extend further to have integration with OAuth 2.0

 ## What is JWT?